The benefits of a workplace mentoring program for employers 🙌

 • First of all, it’s important that you define the objective of the programme.

-Be specific from the very start about what you are looking to achieve – whether this is supporting the professional development of your employees, increasing satisfaction and commitment to the company, or retaining new hires.
+Whether this is supporting the professional development of your employees, increasing satisfaction and commitment to the company, or retaining new hires.

 Mentoring circles are led by an experienced member of staff with multiple mentees.